SophieLuiWi/PetriDish.github.io/blog.md

 "Fishing for a whitefly's gut" is a story diving into the technical intricacies of dissecting a little whitefly to get to its gut.

-"Discovery of viruses" summarizes the history of the very beginnings of virology.
+"Viruses and their discovery" summarizes the history of the very beginnings of virology.

 <br />